shehab124/Microservices/README.md

 ### Using OpenFeign

 This project demonstrates inter-service communication using OpenFeign, a declarative REST client that simplifies service-to-service communication within the microservices ecosystem.

+## h2

+Used 2 h2 in memory databases for both of my microservices to store students and schools details